renovatebot/renovate/website/docs/configuration-options.md

 ```
   "packageRules": [{
     "packageNames": ["^angular"],
-    "pinVersions": false
+    "rangeStrategy": "replace"
   }]
 ```

-The above will enable `pinVersions` for any package starting with `angular`.
+The above will set `rangeStrategy` to `replace` for any package starting with `angular`.

 ## patch